jerik/socket-io-on-docker/README.md

 docker cp index.html sia:/usr/src/app/.
 ```

-Check if the new page layout is available on your host browser http://localhost:49160
+Check if the new page layout is available on your host browser http://localhost:49160.

 ## 2. Integrating Socket.IO
-Install socket.io on the container
+Install socket.io on the container.

 ```bash
 docker exec -it sia /bin/bash
 npm install --save socket.io
 exit
 ```
-Adapt server.js and index.html to use socket.io
+Adapt server.js and index.html to use socket.io.

 ```bash
 vim server.js index.html